Do you think that there is a van life vendetta?

 Have you parked and paid for your ticket, only then to be told that your vehicle is too long?

-The latter happened to people visiting Felixstowe, Suffolk.
+The latter happened to people in Felixstowe, Suffolk.
 They contacted us afterwards.

 “It’s on the website” the attendant told them!